dsl-logo

 How much is stamp duty?

-Each state in Australia applies stamp duty differently, with individual rates, purchase thresholds, and exemptions that eligible buyers will need to understand how to calculate payable duty or apply for concessions when purchasing a home.
+Each state in Australia applies stamp duty differently, with individual rates, purchase thresholds, and exemptions.
+Eligible buyers will need to understand these rules to calculate payable duty or apply for concessions when purchasing a home.

 Your stamp duty costs will vary depending on: